 Canola oil.
 Growing in popularity for frying and all purpose cooking uses, there are unfounded accusations floating around the internet that it is toxic.
 Recommended for: Cooking, frying.
 Saturated fat: About 6%.
 Smoke point: About 400°F.

 Soybean oil, safflower oil, sunflower oil, and corn oil.
 These are commonly found in groceries and they all tend to be inexpensive, mild in flavor so they let the flavor of the fried food show through, and they have relatively high smoke points so they don't burn easily.
 They are also suitable for salad dressings.
 Canola oil is among the lowest in saturated fat, about 7%.
-Soy is very common, especially in restaurants, partially because it has the highest smokepoint of the common oils, about 460°F. Soy and corn are high in omega-6 fatty acids.
+Soy is very common, especially in restaurants, partially because it has the highest smokepoint of the common oils, about 460°F. Soy and corn are high in omega-6 fatty acids although a new hybrid soybean called Plenish is producing oil that is much lower in saturated fat and claims to have a longer shelf life and fryer life.
 There are many vegetable oil blends on the market.
 Recommended for: Cooking, frying.
 Saturated fat: About 10-15%.
 Smoke point: About 450-500°F.

 Shortening.
 Technically a fat because it been hydrogenated so it can be solid at room temperature.
 Crisco is the most popular by far.
 It is especially popular in making pie crusts.
 Recommended for: Pie crusts, cooking, frying.
 Saturated fat: About 25%.
 Smoke point: About 330°F.